geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Levels:
 * Level 1: The gardener has kept and cared for bees for at least one season to produce honey and/or support crop pollination.
 (Self-awarded.)
-* Level 2: The gardener has kept and cared for bees for at least two seasons to produce honey and/or support crop pollination.
+* Level 2: The gardener has kept and cared for bees for at least two years to produce honey and/or support crop pollination.
 (Requires photo observations as evidence.
 Self-awarded.)
-* Level 3: The gardener has kept and cared for bees for at least five seasons to produce honey and/or support crop pollination.
+* Level 3: The gardener has kept and cared for bees for at least five years to produce honey and/or support crop pollination.
 (Requires photo observations as evidence.
 Chapter Chair must verify.)
 ### Aquaponics Ace

 <Badges>Aquaponics Ace</Badges>